medullan/jenkins-docker-vagrant-ansible/README.md

 $ vagrant up
 ```
 ## TODOs
+- Update `environment` variable in the Vagrantfile to be read from a yaml config file.
+This variable is set to `virtual_box` by default.
 - Automatically configure Jenkins docker cloud plugin via ansible, to use docker server ip address on Jenkins slave.
 - Update ansible host with the necessary inventory information each time a AWS box is created with vagrant.
 - Add ability to turn off overwrite of config files.
 This will be smart enough to see if the file exists then simply update the required XML nodes.